Minor in English Professional Writing

 For all students, the Department provides the composition skills essential for success at the University and offers courses introducing the cultural diversity and historical breadth of British, American, and world literatures.
 For students majoring or minoring in English, the Department teaches critical strategies needed for intensive study in creative writing, professional writing, and in diverse literatures in English.
 For students pursuing graduate study in English, the Department provides advanced training in creative writing, literary analysis, rhetoric, methods of scholarly research, and critical theory.
 In all cases, by asking students to read, discuss, and write about a wide variety of texts, the Department promotes an inclusive and evolving understanding of English Studies.

 All first-time freshmen must successfully complete CAS 100, First Year Experience, as a degree requirement.
 Students must enroll during their first term at USA, except for summer-entry students who must enroll in the fall semester following entry.
-EH 300 will fulfill the technology proficiency requirement.

 Honors in English